facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 docker run --env CLIENT_COMMAND=$CLIENT_COMMAND -v "$(pwd)"/experiments:/fairseq/experiments -it iwslt2020_simulast
 ```
-`CLIENT_COMMAND` can be the client command for customized client.
+`CLIENT_COMMAND` can be the client command for a customized client.

-When submitting you docker file, please keep the server settings in [example](../Dockerfile) and make sure it works for dev and open test set.
-We will modify the docker file for the blind test set.
+When submitting you Docker file, please keep the server settings in [example](../Dockerfile) and make sure it works for dev and open test set.
+During the official eveluation, we will run the Docker file with different environment variables corresponding to the blind test sets.